stefaleon/SportsStore/README.md

 * The *Configure* method of the *Startup* class is used to set up the request pipeline, which consists of classes (known as middleware) that will inspect HTTP requests and generate responses.
 The *UseMvc* method sets up the MVC middleware, and one of the configuration options is the scheme that will be used to map URLs to controllers and action methods.
 * The default route is set so that MVC sends requests to the *List* action method of the *Product* controller unless the request URL specifies otherwise.
 * Now the app presents the fake data when run.

+&nbsp;
+### 09 Create the database context class

+* Install the Nuget package *Microsoft.EntityFrameworkCore.Tools.DotNet*.
+* The database context class is the bridge between the application and Entity Framework Core and provides access to the application’s data using model objects.
+Add *ApplicationDbContext.cs* to the Models folder.
+* The *DbContext* base class provides access to the Entity Framework Core’s underlying functionality, and the *Products* property will provide access to the *Product* objects in the database.
+The *ApplicationDbContext* class is derived from *DbContext* and adds the properties that will be used to read and write the application’s data.
+There is only one property at the moment, which will provide access to *Product* objects.